Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/interim/code/Temperature analysis.md

 As heat is gained through both the flat hexagonal faces, the box was assumed symmetrical and two identical resistor networks were used in parralel to approximate the heat transferred through these faces.

-To calculate the total heat transferred from all faces of the box the radial and two linear resistance networks were all used as resistances in parallel, with the total temperatre difference across the box(from T_atm to T_ice).
+To calculate the total heat transferred through all faces of the box the radial and two linear resistance networks were all used as resistances in parallel, with the total temperatre difference across the box(from T_atm to T_ice).
 The total heat ransfer required to melt and warm the ice to a temperature causing the vaccine chamber to exceed the limiting temperature of 8 degrees C for storage.
 This quantifies the amount of heat tranfer required to reach the end of life of one use of the cool box (i.e. use of 1 ice block before requiring refreezing).
 Dividing this value by the total rate of heat transfer from all faces gives an esimate for the cool-time of the cool box.

+The heat transfer rates were used with the individual section thermal resistances to find the temperature difference across each section which was used to determine the temperature at each interface between layers.
+These points were plottes with linear temperature gradients joining them to represent the gradient through each different material.
+These gradients in reality are unlikely to be linear, especially in the vaccine chamber gap, where mixing is expected and a more constant temperature somehweere between the two teperatures at the interfaces with shell material would be expected.

 Further assumptions made include:
 * The chamber cntaining the vaccines was assumed to have the thermal properties of air (the prescence of any vaccines was ignored).